José María Mazón Sainz: Family and youth

 The family of Mazón was first noted in Cantabria; in the modern era it became fairly popular in the then Castilian provinces of Santander and Burgos.
 The branch which José María descended from was related to the municipality of Ramales, located in the mountainous Cantabrian hinterground area known as Sierra de Rozas.
 His first identified ancestor was Juan Mazón, though it is not known what he was doing for a living.
-The son of Juan and the father of José María, Eugenio Mazón Gomez, became a pharmacist.
-At unspecified time though probably in the 1890s he married Clotilde Sainz; none of the sources consulted provides any information either on her or her family, yet it is known that the Sainz were traditionally related to Carranza, a village neighboring Ramales but located already in Biscay.
-Prior to 1897 (exact year unknown) Mazón Gomez assumed the pharmacy in Haro, at that time a mid-size Riojan town in the province of Logroño.
+The son of Juan and the father of José María, Eugenio Mazón Gómez, became a pharmacist.
+At unspecified time though probably in the 1890s he married Clotilde Sainz.
+Prior to 1897 (exact year unknown) Mazón Gómez assumed the pharmacy in Haro, at that time a mid-size Riojan town in the province of Logroño.

 The couple had 7 children, born between 1894 and 1919; the first two died in their very early infancy and José María was the oldest son and the second oldest sibling who reached mature age, followed by two other sisters and one brother.
 He spent his early childhood in Haro, though nothing is known about his early schooling.
 To pursue secondary education in his early teens he moved to the Alavese capital Vitoria, where he started frequenting the local Instituto; in 1913 he was noted for excellent marks.
-In the second half of the 1910s Mazón commenced law studies at an unspecified university, most likely in Madrid.
-He graduated in the early 1920s, and in 1922 he was admitted to Cuerpo General de Administracion de la Hacienda Publica, a corporative organisation for a branch of civil servants.
+In the second half of the 1910s Mazón commenced law studies at an unspecified university.
+He graduated in the early 1920s, and in 1922 he was admitted to Cuerpo General de Administración de la Hacienda Pública, a corporative organisation for a branch of civil servants.
 He returned to Haro and started practicing as a lawyer; in the second half of the 1920s Mazón was on his own representing parties in court.

 Some time prior to 1929 Mazón married Consuelo Verdejo from Haro; nothing is known about her or her family.
 The couple had 3 children.
 Verdejo was last noted as Mazón’s wife in 1955.
 There is no information on her later fate; however, in 1956 Mazón was reported as married to his relative, Emilia Sainz Palomera (died 1989).
 She originated from Carranza, from a pharmacy-related family, and widowed following an earlier marriage.
 They had no children.
-Among the children from the first Mazón’s marriage Eugenio during late Francoism became director general of Correos y Telecomunicaciones and of Obra de 18 Julio; he was moderately engaged in Traditionalism and served in the Cortes in 1971-1976.
+Among the children from the first Mazón’s marriage Eugenio during late Francoism became director general of Correos y Telecomunicaciones and of Obra de 18 Julio; he was moderately engaged in Traditionalism and served in the Cortes in 1971–1976.
 Among Mazón’s grandchildren from Mazón Lloret, Saavedra Mazón and Martínez del Campo Mazón families the best known is Vega Mazón Lloret; she represents the third generation running the family law firm in Madrid.
 Mazón’s younger brother Claudio was also moderately involved in Carlist politics.